 Take a month which was particularly favorable to your business, multiply it by 12 — and boom, you have a forecast predicting an amazing year of revenue.
 You can now use this prediction in talks with investors or in marketing.
 But should you?

 Experts know how deceiving the run rate metric is.
 A single month of good revenue (or even a quarter) doesn’t prove that your business will hold up in the long run, and the opposite can be true too.

-That’s why if you’re planning to present your run rate data during a meeting, be sure to complement it with hard, accurate and more reliable data that supports your forecast.
+That’s why if you’re planning to present your run rate data during a meeting, be sure to complement it with hard, accurate and more reliable data that supports your forecast (see rule of 78).

 Otherwise, you can encounter some very tough questions you won’t be able to answer.